 Also, when it comes to cleaning, you have a number of options to make your roller reusable and keep it clean for use in the future.

 Using the old slow and clunky rollers requires you to stop every few minutes to reapply the paint.

-Whereas a power paint roller will save you an abundance of time and energy.
+A power paint roller will save you an abundance of time and energy.

 With the paint already there in the reservoir, released with the simple push of a button, it is not an exaggeration to think that you could cut the painting time in half, leaving you free to enjoy your freshly painted room and get on with your life.

 Once the job is done, you will need to store away the equipment and leftover paint.